hoangchu/xview-codesamples/README.md

 ## Decoupled And Clean
 XView comes with a tiny XView.dll (less than 40Kb) and has a very small and clean footprint in Tridion, thanks to its logical and practical decoupled design.

-An XView templates implemenation shows the following characteristics on the surface:
+Here are some of the characteristics of a TOM.NET templates project using XView:

-- An XView templates project is a C# Class Library that has a reference to the XView.dll (beside some Tridion dlls).
+- A C# class library that has a reference to the XView.dll (beside some Tridion dlls).
-- An XView project produces a DLL and a Template Building Block (TBB).
+- That C# class library produces a DLL and a Template Building Block (TBB).
-- The TBB is an XView controller and it's used in all templates in Tridion.
+- That TBB is an XView Controller and it's used in all Compound Templates in Tridion.
-- Each Tridion template has one single TBB: the XView controller.
+- Each Compound Template has one single TBB: the XView Controller.
-- The XView controller TBB produces one package variable: Output.
+- The XView Controller produces one package variable: Output.
 - Some happy faces.

-The logical and practical design makes templates development and maintenance a joy.
+As many can agree that developing .NET class libraries can be one of the most satisfying coding experiences, it is fair to say that it's a joy to code TOM.NET templates class libraries using XView.
+More so, if you've experienced otherwise (i.e. without XView).

 The picture below depicts the XView's decoupled architecture.
 ![XView Architecture](xview.png)

-## View and Model
+## View
-Tridion templating essentially involves developing Page Templates to render Pages and Component Templates to render Components.
+Tridion templating essentially involves developing Page Templates and Component Templates to respectively render Pages and Components,.

-In XView **View** classes are mapped with **Page Templates** and **Component Templates**.
-Each View class can be mapped to one or more Templates.
+In XView **View** classes are mapped to **Page Templates** and **Component Templates**.
+For each Template in Tridion there is a View class in an XView templates class library.
+It is possible to map two or more Templates to a single View class.

-A **Page** or a **Component** is by default dispatched to the View as a **Model**.
-The dispatching is done by the Controller.
-See Controller section below.

-The View contains logic to render the Model.
+See section ViewMapper bellow for mapping details.

 [Example View class](https://github.com/hoangchu/xview-codesamples/blob/master/Source/Templating/Views/ComponentViews/ArticleView.cs).

+## Model

+By default a Tridion **Page** object or a **Component** object is injected into a View as a **Model**.
+Model is a strongly typed property of a View class.
+The Model of a View that's mapped to a Page Template has the type Page.
+The Model of a View that's mapped to a Component Template has the type Component.

 ## Context
 The rendition of a Component or Page always take place inside a **Publication**.
 This Publication is part of a **Blueprint**.
 (Be it a single Publication Blueprint).
 A Blueprint exists in a **Tridion Content Manager instance** which runs inside an **environment** (as in DTAP).

 Common business rules and high-level content structures are normally defined on Publication and Blueprint level.
 For example, in a multilingual website implementation it is common to have a country, a language and a publication configuration.
-Publication configuration, for example, is defined on Blueprint level and localized in each Publication.
+Publication configuration, for example, is defined on Blueprint level (parent Publication) and localized in each child Publication.

 In XView the **TridionContext** class embodies the context in which a Page or a Component rendition takes place.
 The TridionContext **encapsulates** and **exposes** the **common business rules**, **high-level content structures** and **configurations**, and **environment data**.

-The TridionContext object is loaded and injected into the View to make it "context aware".
+The TridionContext object is loaded and injected into a View to make a View "context aware".

 The default TridionContext class contains properties and methods that are applicable to all Tridion implementations.
 XView allows to extend the TridionContext.
 It should be a common thing to extend the TridionContext to implement project specific business rules and configurations.